 HOW DOES IT WORK?

-Between sessions, participants will be asked to put their plans into action.
+Between sessions, participants put their plans into action.
 This allows the participants opportunities to test ideas, better understand their target audience, and gather feedback.

 Are ready to take risks, build connections, innovate, and iterate;